There are many options available for sending money abroad, which can be confusing.

 - Accounts being closed without explanation

-While some customers prefer the exchange rates and have experienced helpful customer service, others don’t think so.
+While some customers like the exchange rates and have experienced helpful customer service, others don’t think so.

 But that’s the same with any company.